nomicflux/WuWei/README.md

                    .flatMap(STRef::readSTRef)
                    .runST();

-while the `foldLeft` implementation with immutable objects runs around 13000 - 15000ms:
+while the `foldLeft` implementation with immutable objects runs around 13000 - 15000ms for a lazily-constructed `Iterable`, and 1300 - 1500ms if the `Iterable` is forced into an `ArrayList`:

     Foo foo = foldLeft((acc, n) -> acc.incImmutable(),
                        new Foo(take(10, iterate(n -> n + 1, 1)), 0),